yuygao/ECS171/README.md

 **Step Two - Train our first model**

-In the second section, where we focus on training our first model,
+In the second section, where we focus on training our first model XGBoost modeling,

-   - For the first model, we choose XGBoost modeling.

    - **Visualization:** we create a scatter plot that visually compares predicted prices with actual log_prices.
 Additionally, we generate two types of Feature Importance Plots to gain insights into the significance of different features in our model.